LaurentTreguier/node-meta-pkg/README.md

     - `strip` (optional): same as the above `strip`, but can override it for a specific OS.

 ## API
-This guide uses Typescript notations for types.
+This document uses Typescript notation.

 ### `type PackageInfo = string | Package`
 Represents a package either by its name if it is available in a repository, or by a raw package instance.